 \section{Alternative algorithm for DP linear regression}

 As a special case, our results recover differentially private linear ERM.
 Setting $k$ as the inner product kernel and $\mathcal{X}$ as the Euclidean space, Algorithms~\ref{alg:dprp_reg} and~\ref{alg:dprp_cls} become random projection-based differentially private linear ERM algorithms.
-Our theoretical analysis can be directly applied to derive dimension-free generalization bounds for these algorithms.
+Our theoretical analysis can be directly applied to derive dimension-free excess risk bounds for these algorithms.
 For instance, Theorem \ref{thm:dprp_linear_reg} states the excess risk bound of random projection-based sufficient statistics perturbation for private linear regression.
-The bound can be obtained by combining the following fact with Lemmas~\ref{lem:nonpriv_rp} and ~\ref{lem:priv_ridge}:
+The bound can be obtained by combining the following fact and Lemmas~\ref{lem:nonpriv_rp} and~\ref{lem:priv_ridge}:

-where $\Sigma\coloneqq \mathbb{E}\left[XX^\top\right]$. \begin{theorem} Under Assumption \ref{assump:kernel}, for $t\in(0,e^{-1}]$, there exist $n_0>0$ and choices of $T,M$ and $\lambda$ such that Algorithm \ref{alg:dprp_reg} achieves an excess risk bound of
+where $\Sigma\coloneqq \mathbb{E}\left[XX^\top\right]$. \begin{theorem} Under Assumption \ref{assump:kernel}, for $t\in(0,e^{-1}]$, there exist $n_0>0$ and choices of $T,M$, and $\lambda$ such that Algorithm \ref{alg:dprp_reg} achieves an excess risk bound of

-with probability at least $1-t$ if $\epsilon\geq n^{-1}$ and $n\geq n_0$. \end{theorem} Similarly, the following result holds for random projection-based objective perturbation methods applied to Lipschitz-smooth loss functions. \begin{theorem} Under Assumptions \ref{assump:lip} and \ref{assump:kernel}, there exist $n_0>0$ and choices of $M$ and $\lambda$ such that Algorithm \ref{alg:dprp_reg} achieves an excess risk bound of
+with probability at least $1-t$ if $\epsilon\geq n^{-1}$ and $n\geq n_0$. \end{theorem} Similarly, the following result holds for random projection-based objective perturbation methods applied to Lipschitz-smooth loss functions. \begin{theorem} Under Assumptions~\ref{assump:lip} and \ref{assump:kernel}, there exist $n_0>0$ and choices of $M$ and $\lambda$ such that Algorithm \ref{alg:dprp_reg} achieves an excess risk bound of

 with probability at least $1-t$ if $\epsilon\geq n^{-1}$ and $n\geq n_0$. \end{theorem} Theorems~\ref{thm:dprp_linear_reg} and~\ref{thm:dprp_linear_cls_smooth} bound the privacy cost of the algorithms by $O\left(\frac{\sqrt{\mathrm{rank}(\Sigma)}}{n\epsilon} \wedge \frac{1}{(n\epsilon)^{2/3}}\right)$ for both squared loss and Lipschitz-smooth loss functions.
 These match the optimal bounds established in \cite{song2020characterizing} and \cite{arora2022differentially}, which were achieved by noisy gradient descent-based private algorithms.
 To the best of our knowledge, this is the first result achieving a dimension-free privacy cost of $O\left(\frac{\sqrt{\mathrm{rank}(\Sigma)}}{n\epsilon} \wedge \frac{1}{(n\epsilon)^{2/3}}\right)$ using a technique other than noisy gradient descent.
 Furthermore, we note that Theorem~\ref{thm:dprp_linear_reg} is not covered by \cite{arora2022differentially, song2020characterizing}, as the loss function is not Lipschitz due to the unbounded response.
 Nevertheless, it still achieves a privacy cost of $O\left(\frac{\sqrt{\mathrm{rank}(\Sigma)}}{n\epsilon}\right)$.
 This demonstrates that the Bernstein condition alone suffices to guarantee the optimal rate.